Meat Loaf says he really is on his final tour

 "I outweigh (Mick) Jagger by about 100 pounds (45 kgs) and that counts for something.
 He hasn't seen the wear and tear."

-Meat Loaf, whose real name is Marvin Lee Aday, cancelled a European Tour in 2007 after being diagnosed with a cyst on his vocal chords, saying he received some "vicious" reaction to this.
+Meat Loaf, whose real name is Marvin Lee Aday, canceled a European Tour in 2007 after being diagnosed with a cyst on his vocal chords, saying he received some "vicious" reaction to this.

 He then sparked further fears for his health in 2011 when he collapsed on stage.
 He later blamed the blackouts on past concussion injuries and his health issues on asthma.